Elastic bounds of the coupling tensor of anisotropic composite laminates: a polar approach: Conclusion

 \section{Conclusion}

 Coming back to the questions posed in Sect. \ref{sec:intro}, the result found above show that: \begin{enumerate}[i.] \item it is possible to establish some bounds involving {\it also} the moduli of $\B$ but not {\it exclusively} these ones; \item the moduli of $\A$ and $\D$ known for the case of uncoupled laminates are still valid but in addition some other bounds, relating the moduli of $\A,\B$ and $\D$ are added in the case of coupled laminates; \item not all the bounds relating the moduli of $\A,\B$ and $\D$ can be given in an explicit form; \item all the bounds depend exclusively on tensor invariants and shift angles, so all of them are frame independent; \item the existence of some kind of symmetries affects the bounds and normally allows to express them in a simpler form. \end{enumerate} The previous results show also that $\B$ remains an undefined tensor.
 The bounds found in this paper reveal hence the existence of some supplementary conditions to be satisfied by the moduli of $\A$ and $\D$, these conditions imposing some sort of interaction with the moduli of $\B$.
 This result, unknown until now, is interesting {\it per se}, because it shows that coupling is not unbounded, but also in practical applications, namely in optimization problems, to correctly define the feasibility domain in the search of optimal coupled laminates.
-There are, as often happens, other ways to approach the same complicated problem, and some of them have been explored by the author, but all of them necessarily lead to a greater number of conditions.